← Back to main site

 AutoMapper

-AutoMapper, a widely used object-object mapping library in the .NET ecosystem, is set to become a commercial product.
-Jimmy Bogard, its creator, announced this decision alongside a similar move for his other popular library, MediatR.
-The goal is to create a sustainable model for the long-term maintenance and development of these projects.
+AutoMapper, a widely used object-object mapping library in the .NET ecosystem, has officially become a commercial product as of July 2, 2025.
+Jimmy Bogard, its creator, announced the launch of commercial editions for both AutoMapper and MediatR under a new company, Lucky Penny Software.
+The move aims to create a sustainable model for the long-term maintenance and development of these projects.
+The GitHub repository has been transferred to a new organization: LuckyPennySoftware/AutoMapper.

 Why the Change?

-The reasons mirror those given for MediatR.
-Jimmy Bogard explained in his blog post that since becoming a solo consultant, he hasn't had the sponsored time he previously had at Headspring to dedicate to his open-source work.
-He found that the current model wasn't sustainable for the projects' future growth.
+The reasons for commercialization remain as Bogard previously outlined.
+As a solo consultant, he lacked the sponsored time he once had to dedicate to his open-source work.
+He concluded that the previous model was not sustainable for the projects' future growth.

 "Taking time to see how things have been going on all fronts, I had a bit of a shock looking at my OSS work.
 I realized that model is not sustainable for the long-term success of these projects...
 I need to be able to pay for my time to work on these projects, and get direct feedback from paying clients..."